 It's also important to keep your long-term financial goals in mind too as you make plans around your child.
-This way, you can still make progress towards your money goals while at the same time be able to cover your child's expenses.
+This way, you can still make progress toward your money goals while at the same time being able to cover your child's expenses.

 5. Review your maternity leave and insurance coverage

 It’s important to understand your maternity leave details so you can prepare your finances while you are out of work.
 How long is your leave and how much of your salary will you be paid?

 If your leave is covered at 100% great; otherwise, if it’s less you can plan to put some extra funds aside to fill in the gap and even try to live on a reduced amount so you get used to it beforehand.

 You also want to check in on your health insurance coverage.
 How much will be covered for a vaginal vs. c-section delivery as well as your hospital stay?
 You need to know what costs to expect when preparing for a baby!

 6. Don’t go baby shopping till after your baby shower

 It’s easy to get tempted to hit the shops and buy all those cute little baby things in preparation for your new arrival as a first time mom.
 But if you can, wait until after your baby shower to go shopping.
 Why?
 Because you’ll most likely get a lot of what you need at your shower, and you can put the money you would have otherwise spent toward your goals.